Find out about the process and costs to apply for Defra disinfectant approval.

 Download details of thefor more information.

-If your product is accepted for testing you will be told where to send your samples, and how to pay for the tests.
+If your product is accepted for testing you will be told where to send your samples and your purchase order for the tests you want.

 See the application form for instructions on how to submit samples and packaging labels.
-You must not send any samples until APHA asks you to do so.
+You must not send any samples until APHA asks you to do so, or make a payment to APHA until you have received an invoice raised for your purchase order.

 Approval testing fees

 You must pay in advance for testing, but should wait until you know your product has been accepted for testing.
-You can pay by bank transfer, credit card or by cheque.
-You will receive a receipt once your payment has cleared.
+You can pay by bank transfer, credit card or by cheque once APHA has sent you an invoice for your purchase order.

 UK companies will have to pay VAT on the fees shown in the following table.
 Companies outside the UK do not have to pay VAT.